 Oy!
 Arséne.
 Put Me in the Team or Put Me in the Shop Window

 The match started brightly.
 Mohammed Elneny carrying the piano for Li’l Jack to weave the sweet tunes in the midfield.
 If Theo Walcott’s first attempt wasn’t good enough as an indicator of Jack’s determination to have the Freedom of the Borisov Arena, then try he would again.
 A sweet give and go with Giroud – as Nigel Winterburn loves to say – saw a sublime assist presented to Walcott who made no mistake in giving the Gunners a 9th minute lead.
+He wasn’t favourite to be first goalscorer so that was definitely a best bet NZ.
 Clearly, Jack wasn’t the only one thinking of bearing gifts.
 Denis Scherbitski the Bate Keeper needed a sofa to hide behind after his 22nd minute howler of a clearance.

 Ospina must have been laughing his head off after his Koln howler.
 Giroud on the other hand must have been wondering who he has to sleep with to get a gift like that for his century.
 Three minutes later, Rob Holding must have thought Christmas has come early.
 Per Mertesacker guided the ball from a corner for Holding to shin it into the net.
 Finesse is never a worry for defenders, the goals they score in the right net count too.
 I’m still processing the imagery of Mertesacker “jumping” on Holding’s back to celebrate the goal.
 You have to wonder what would happen if it all went wrong.

 He looks at me and says “You lot need a new fella to do your laundry”